-This window allows you to edit theme colors using a Color Wheel.
-You can also use the Color Wheel to organize colors into groups by hue or RGB distance and customize color parameters for these groups instead of individual colors.
+This window allows you to edit theme colors.
+You can use the Color Wheel to group colors by hue or RGB distance and customize color parameters for these groups.

 Color Relationship Rule - specifies the relationship between colors in a theme (monochromatic, triad, compound, etc.).
-If Locked is selected, the current theme defines the relationship between colors.
-If None is selected, all colors are independent.
+If Locked, the current theme defines the relationship between colors.
+If None, all colors are independent.
 Otherwise, it uses the standard method (compound, monochromatic, etc.).

 A color relationship rule restricts your ability to customize theme colors.
 See Color Wheel for more information.

 The Color Wheel shows color hues arranged around a circle to illustrate chromatic relationships between colors.

 The circles in the color wheel represent theme colors or color groups.
 The large circle represents the base color.

 To adjust a color, drag the corresponding circle around the color wheel or select it on the wheel, and use sliders in the Selected Color section to customize particular parameters.

 The base color adjustment affects all bound colors.

 The following color relationship rules limit color adjustments:

 Use the following icons to customize color wheel's settings: